“Global & Local ~ Creating New Social Values for Sustainable Community“

 - Applicants who are able to communicate with others in basic Japanese (we will help English speakers too)

-- Application is open to 15 -18 years old, all nationalities (with valid Visa status).
+- Application is open to 9-12 graders, all nationalities

-- Essay (500 words): please provide why you’d like to participate WISE in Usa program.
+- Essay (500 words): please provide why you’d like to participate WISE Youth program.
 You can include your ideas if you desire.
+If you’d like to apply for scholarship, please tell us why you need scholarship in your essay.

-This WISE Special in Usa provides you opportunities to develop and shape ideas into practical plans.
+This WISE Youth Global provides you opportunities to develop and shape ideas into practical plans.
 JSIE will award certificate to those who have outstanding project ideas.
 Please apply from below.
 You are required to register JSIE free membership.
-If you have problem registering, please contact us at firstname.lastname@example.org
+If you have problem registering, please contact us at email@example.com

 - Application open : will close when it reaches its capacity